VII. Our Earthuman Ascent: A Major Evolutionary Transition in Individuality

 2. Complex Local to Global Network Biosocieties

 This is an umbrella section for many exemplary aspects of smaller and larger human habitations.
-As the case with psychologies noted above, the growing application of nonlinear science to the multi-faceted field of sociology has also led to a notice of a common, innate mathematical basis.
+As the case with personal psychologies above, the growing application of nonlinear science to the multi-faceted field of sociology has also led to a notice of a common, innate mathematical basis.
 Rather than one thing after another sans any deeper context, a global vista can retrospectfully perceive how complex dynamic systems likewise self-organize into an exemplary shape and interaction of groups, assemblies, settlements and cities.
 A steady, nested scale then ranges from a few members to a metropolis.
-As introduced in Organic Societies earlier, bounded communities again seem to evolve toward a composite organism-like cognitive coherence.
-As various papers report, from political elections, sporting events, social media, financial commerce, to migrations, and even battlefield chaos, can yet be found a constant mathematical format.
+As introduced in Organic Societies earlier, bounded communities again evolve toward a composite organism-like cognitive coherence.
+As various papers report, from political elections, sporting events, social media, financial commerce, to migrations, and even battlefield chaos, can yet be to exhibit found a constant mathematical format.

 Abbott, Andrew.
 Chaos of Disciplines.
 Chicago: University of Chicago Press, 2001.
 A sociologist contends that fractal self-similarity if seen as a branching dialectic is a good model to understand the dynamic behavior of both academia and society at large.